AABelkhiria/ashnotes-app/frontend/README.md

 -   `make run-frontend`: Run the frontend development server.
 -   `make check`: Run static checks on the frontend code.
 -   `make clean`: Clean the build artifacts.

+## Important Notes

+-   **Desktop App Initialization:** A race condition where the application attempted to fetch notes before settings were fully loaded on first launch of the desktop app has been resolved.
+The note page now waits for the application to be fully initialized before fetching note data.